Optical Illusions: What's wrong with this picture?

 This painting by Flemish artist Jos de Mey (1928 - 2007) is titled Melancholy Tunes on a Flemish Winter's Day.
 What's wrong with this picture?
 Look at it carefully and see if you can tell what optical illusion is taking place here.

-Look at the brick wall above the man's head: it looks flat within the picture, as if it is a specific distance away from the viewer.
+Look at the brick wall above the man's head: it looks flat within the picture, as if the full width of the wall is a specific and equal distance away from the viewer.
 The arches look that way too, until one looks at the tops of the columns that connect with the arches.
-Then we begin to see some perspective, as the far left column is clearly in the foreground, the man is sitting on a low wall which recedes into the background, where the middle column is clearly behind him.
-Then if you look at the bottom of the right column, it appears to be closer to the viewer again, just slightly closer than the middle column.
-This is impossible in relation to the flat brick wall above!
-The artist Jos de Mey has succeeded in painting an optical illusion, completely distorting our sense of how this architectural structure truly fits within this picture!
+Then we begin to see some perspective, as the far left column is clearly in the foreground, while the other two columns appear to be further back ... but how could that be if the top brick wall appears flat and not receding?

 The tree also presents an optical impossibility: look at the branches at the top left: they are in front of the brick wall, which means they must be in front of the far left column.
 But the left column appears closer to us than the branches, and is clearly closer to us than the trunk of the tree.

-The painting below is titled The Peasant Dance from 1568 and was painted by Flemish Renaissance painter Pieter Bruegel.
+The painting below left is titled The Peasant Dance from 1568 and was painted by Flemish Renaissance painter Pieter Bruegel.
 See how Jos de Mey has selected this one character (highlighted at right to show you the one figure chosen) and pulled him out of Bruegel's scene and placed him into this new, optical illusion painting?